-Cybersecurity expert Amital Ratzon calls it the next step in proactive security.
+Cybersecurity expert Amital Ratzon calls SecValops the next step in proactive security.
 This is a new movement in the cybersecurity field, where automated security checks and systems hardening are integrated into every software development and deployment stage.
 It is called SecValOps and is expected to follow in the footsteps of the DevSecOps movement.

 “Just as DevSecOps integrated security into the start of the high-speed development of DevOps, SecValOps goes a step further, adding testing and validation to ensure that an organization’s security strategy can stay effective against today’s sophisticated cyberattacks,” Ratzon says.

 Organizations are slowly acknowledging the importance of continuous security testing as they deal with the increasing aggressiveness and sophistication of cyber threats.
-SecValOps is new, but it appears to be the way to go, given the undeniable necessity for meticulous cybersecurity and continuous security validation and collaboration among cybersecurity teams.
+The technique is new, but it appears to be the way to go, given the undeniable necessity for meticulous cybersecurity and continuous security validation and collaboration among cybersecurity teams.

 SecValOps: The basics